Vito39/testing_repo_2/_sources/polly/auth.py.txt

         ``Returns:``
             |  if token is not satisfied it will throw UnauthorizedException.
-            |  else it will return a polly.session object
+            |  else it will return a polly.session object.

         ``Error:``
-            |  ``UnauthorizedException:`` when the token is expired
+            |  ``UnauthorizedException:`` when the token is expired.

-        To use get_seesion function import class Polly
+        To use get_seesion function import class Polly.

         .. code::